hailanyi/CasTrack-waymo/readme.md

 ## Prepare data
 You can download the waymo dataset infos and Cascade3D detections from google drive.
- To obtain the download link, please send us (wuhai@stu.xmu.edu.cn) an email  with your name, institute, a screenshot of the the Waymo dataset download page
+ To obtain the download link, please send us (wuhai@stu.xmu.edu.cn) an email  with your name, institute, a screenshot of the Waymo dataset download page
 (please note that Waymo open dataset is under strict non-commercial license).

 ## Quick start